cimm/omabox/readme.md

 ## Build Your Own

 A bit geeky but not too much: no soldering or programming required.
-You’ll need a Raspberry Pi, tested with a 3 model B but any will do, with a screen.
+You’ll need a Raspberry Pi, tested with a 3 model B, but any will do, with a screen.
 This should cost you around €90.

 ### 1. Ubuntu Core

 Install Ubuntu Core on the Raspberry Pi.
 Ubuntu Core is a self-updating read-only (almost) OS.
-We could use any Linux for this project but Ubuntu Core and the applications (called snaps) will automatically update.
+We could use any Linux for this project, but Ubuntu Core and the applications (called snaps) will automatically update.
 This helps to keep maintenance low.
 Configure the wifi or connect the Pi via ethernet.

 ### 2. Backblaze B2